forever9teen/alx-higher_level_programming/0x03-python-data_structures/README.md

-Write a function that returns a tuple with the length of a string and its first character.
+Write a function that prints a matrix of integers.

-Prototype: def multiple_returns(sentence):
+Prototype: def print_matrix_integer(matrix=[[]]):

-If the sentence is empty, the first character should be equal to None
+Format: see example

 You are not allowed to import any module

+You can assume that the list only contains integers

+You are not allowed to cast integers into strings

+You have to use str.format() to print integers